AlexErdei73/lottery-keeper/README.md

     to tolerate some level of prop drilling and less separation of concerns, so I will go on the easier way as a start then I can refactor if I have time.

+    As I proceed it seems to be better to separate the game logic from the UI better.
+In this case it is not going to be OOP, because React has a different data driven code organization style, which is against OOP encapsulation.
+The best solution would be to include Redux to decouple the state from the App component.
+In that case, we could use OOP game logic with encapsulation and Redux could update the state for us for the UI.
+It sounds great but it would slow me down, so I choose different way, which is better for the size of the problem.

+    I create a game logic module with functions, which get the state object and operate on that.
+The public functions of this module will be called from the UI, when it is necessary and the UI reflects the state changes.
+Maybe later we can separate this module for three different ones, which contain the functions for the player and the operator respectively and for the commonly used ones.

+## Questions during development

+    * 1. Shall I write a custom widget, which looks like a lottery ticket?
+    I like this idea, because it can look really good and usable well.
+The main issue is accessibility.
+To make it accessible and test it acoordingly takes long time, so I instead choose a form with validation.
+It is much simpler and accessible out of the box.
+The only disadvantage is that it looks not so well.
+The given timeframe is short and accessibility and usability of the UI is more important than the look, so I choose this solution.

 ## React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.